Is it safe to travel to Paris right now?

 Around 17 million Brits visit France every year, and most of the visits are free of trouble, but the ugly scenes over the past couple of days could understandably cause some concern.

+However, this are all beyond the “Periphique” ring road that circles the central district of Paris, where most of the main tourist attractions are located.
+If you find yourself close to any protests, the advice is to leave the impacted area.

 The Foreign, Commonwealth and Development Office (FCDO) has not issued a travel warning for France, however The Independent has contacted it for an update.
-The US government has also not issued any travel advisories regarding France.
+The US State Department issued a security alert June warning its citizens to steer clear of trouble spots.

 The FCDO website currently states: “Since 27 June, riots have taken place across France.
 Many have turned violent.
 Shops, public buildings and parked cars have been targeted.
 There may be disruptions to road travel and local transport provision may be reduced.
 Some local authorities may impose curfews.
 Locations and timing of riots are unpredictable.
 You should monitor the media, avoid areas where riots are taking place, check the latest advice with operators when travelling and follow the advice of the authorities.”